GoncaloP0710/Obsidian_2ndBrain/1 - Rough Notes/Theoretical Activity 3 - Cooperative Game Analysis.md

 - Pool - players are given an array of playable entities to choose from (Brawlers).
 These have predefined game-play characteristics and players are forced to have a unique selection of Brawlers. https://i.redd.it/39yjg447qmva1.jpg

+## Progress

+- Customizable - players can upgrade their brawlers, unlock new mechanics/abilities and buy skins in order to change the representation of the character. https://interfaceingame.com/wp-content/uploads/brawl-stars/brawl-stars-select-brawler.png
+- Switchable?

+## Relationships between Player Entities

+- Teammates - players within a team need to coordinate their actions, abilities, and roles in order to win the game.
+- Competitors - players compete with other players.

+## Game World

+- Unique - players have access to the same world but due to the different abilities one has, multiple perspectives are achieved.

+## Player Viewpoint

+- Distinct - each player has control of their viewpoint through separate screens.
+Players do not share their screens or perspectives.

+## Arrangement

+- Coincident cooperation - players are accomplishing the same task together, in this case: defeating the enemy team.

+## Synchronicity

+- Concurrent cooperation - players have to perform game-play tasks concurrently.
+Players are playing simultaneously and are expected to coordinate actions for success.

+## Communication Expected by Design

+- Limited - game restricts communication, allowing communication through only specific modalities like emotes. https://interfaceingame.com/wp-content/uploads/brawl-stars/brawl-stars-emotes.png

 # References